Reyniergc/memory_card/README.md

 This function searches and returns a free position of the matrix and fills this position with a number.
 - _**randomMatrixFreePosition(matrix) {}**_

-Build a matrix with random numbers.
-This matrix is use to fill the Grid with Icons.
+Builds a matrix with random numbers.
+This matrix is used to fill the Grid with Icons.
 The Icons are stored in a JavaScript variable named **iconNames**
 - _**matrixRandom(dimention) {}**_